The legacy of the voyage

 As part of the One Ocean II Expedition with S/S Statsraad Lehmkuhl, UiT The Arctic University of Norway has chartered the vessel to sail through the Northwest Passage in the autumn of 2025.
-The backbone of this expedition will be the 10 ECTS interdisciplinary course Arctic Future Pathfinders – A journey through the Northwest Passage, focused on anticipatory skills and aimed at master’s students and doctoral candidates.
+The backbone of this journey will be the 10 ECTS interdisciplinary course Arctic Future Pathfinders – A journey through the Northwest Passage, focused on anticipatory skills and aimed at master’s students and doctoral candidates.
 The course will be in English, and it will be open for both UiT and designated partner universities.
-In addition, UiT and partners will develop a dedicated research program specially designed for the expedition through the Northwest Passage.
+In addition, UiT and partners will develop a dedicated research program specially designed for the journey through the Northwest Passage.

 Please note that the offering of this course is subject to the completion of all necessary institutional permits and approvals.
 While every effort is being made to secure these permissions in a timely manner, the university reserves the right to modify, delay, or cancel the course based on the status of these approvals.